WebOfTrust/WOT-terms/docs/howto/pull-in-markdown-documents.md

 # Pull in markdown documents

-Ietf draft are standardized write-ups for experts.
+`IETF drafts` are standardized write-ups for experts.
 Although these drafts contains loads of valuable information and learning resources, the layout and accessibility is cumbersome for training and education purposes.
 Therefore we pull in the original documents in markdown format in our Jekyll site and semi-automatically reorganize the data using our Terms and Glossaries.

 ## How to find a document